 We asked Medet Gündüz, Community Manager, at Sketch some questions that get at the heart of why they’re passionate about enterprise design, what it’s like to work at Sketch, and what makes their products and services special to designops professionals.

 Use Sketch’s sharing controls, version history and starred updates to share your Library with the right people at the right time.

 Today we’re excited to share some big updates to the Sketch platform.
 Here’s where we’re at, and where we’re headed next.

 Defining a design system that’s adaptable, modular and more importantly, future proof, is a monumental task.
-With several years of contributing to their design system and software suite, Mitchell Bernstein, AI Design Lead, will go through IBM’s experience on this topic, sharing key takeaways on how their evolving Carbon Design System.
+With several years of contributing to their design system and software suite, Mitchell Bernstein, AI Design Lead, will go through IBM’s experience on this topic, sharing key takeaways about their evolving Carbon Design System.
 Mitchell will also dive into details on how to adapt any design system to complex, AI-powered software with the help of Sketch.